 As the owner, you’re going to be running the new location so you can identify problems and make adjustments early on.
-With that in mind, who will be running the original location?
+With that in mind, who will be running the original substantial?
 Research has shown that promoting existing employees to leadership positions poses less risk than hiring strangers.
 But this might not hold up if this significant promotion completely catches the existing employee off guard.
-Thus, it’s up to you choose an existing employee for this position well before you open the new location.
-This will allow you to gradually groom the employee for the various new responsibilities to come.
+Thus, it’s up to you to choose a current employee for this position well before you open the new location. actual will allow you to gradually groom the employee for the various new responsibilities to come.

 Is Your Success Attributed to Your Original Location?

-You wouldn’t be considering opening a new location if there wasn’t growing demand for your products or services.
-But in addition to researching market trends, you must evaluate your own success as well.
-A great deal of your success may be attributed to your location.
-Maybe your business is located next to a number of popular local hangouts.
+You wouldn’t be considering opening a new location if there wasn’t a growing demand for your products or services.
+But in addition to researching market trends, you must evaluate your success as well.
+A great deal of your success may be attributable to your location.
+Maybe your business is located next to some popular local hangouts.
 Do many of your customers visit your business because they know you personally?
 If your business is located in a small town, your products or services may fill an important role in your local community.

-New locations must maintain the same special qualities of their flagships.
-The point of these questions is to determine if your original location is indeed that special quality.
+New locations must maintain the same exceptional qualities of their flagships.
+The point of these questions is to determine if your original location is indeed that exceptional quality.

 Businesses with heavy local followings might also have trouble succeeding in areas that are relatively far from their original locations.
 This suggests that your new clientele will be very different from your current customers.
 Your offerings can’t exactly be marketed as “local favorites” if you have to adjust them to suit your new clientele’s preferences.

 Can You Cover the Accompanying Expenses On Your Own?